hada2/pintr-ida/README.md

 ### Features

+* Put trace log on the corresponding instruction as the comment.

 * Set color on the instructions according to the execution result.
   * Yellow indicates that the value doesn't change depending on the input values.
   * Gray indicates that the value changes each time when it is executed.